Preputioplasty for foreskin

 Details of the procedure

-1. I usually carry out the procedure under a local anaesthetic.
+1. Dr Khan usually carries out the procedure under a local anaesthetic.

 2. Local anaesthetic nerve blocks also provide post-operative pain relief

-3. I divide the foreskin on the top across and re-stitch it in lengthwise fashion, which results in lengthening the ring of foreskin.
+3. He divides the foreskin on the top across and re-stitch it in lengthwise fashion, which results in lengthening the ring of foreskin.

-4. I use dissolvable stitches throughout which usually disappear within two to three weeks.
+4. He use dissolvable stitches throughout which usually disappear within two to three weeks.

-5. I apply and seal the wound with glue which sloughs off within 10 days.
+5. He applies and seals the wound with glue which sloughs off within 10 days.

 6. we normally wrap the penis in a loose bandage which you can remove it after 1-2 days.